You are here

 View as PDF: P3180.pdf

 Many pests plague Mississippi gardens and landscapes, including invertebrates such as insects, spiders, snails, and slugs, as well as vertebrate pests.
 Vertebrate pests, as the name implies, are animals that have vertebrae.
 Mammals and birds are included in this category.
 These pests damage and destroy gardens by feeding on plants (rabbits), burrowing under the ground (voles), eating roots (moles), rubbing trees (deer), and nesting (birds) in garden areas.
-While there are many chemical pesticides available for invertebrate pests, vertebrates require a more intensive strategy for control.
+While there are many chemical pesticides available to repel invertebrate pests, vertebrates require a more intensive strategy for control.

 There are a few basic principles to consider when dealing with vertebrate pests.
 First, recognize the difference between an animal’s habitat and its habit.
 The area that provides an animal with all of its basic survival needs, such as food, water, shelter, and space, is known as a habitat.
-Habit refers to the behavior of an individual animal or species.
-Second, be aware that there are many management options.
+“Habit” refers to the behavior of an individual animal or species.
+Second, know that there are many management options.
 These options fall into two basic categories: lethal and nonlethal.
 Lethal methods result in the death of the animal.
 Nonlethal methods spare the animal’s life.

 Lethal Methods

 Be aware that toxic baits can cause accidental or secondary poisoning.
-Accidental poisoning results when small children, family pets, or nontarget animals consume the bait and become ill.
+Accidental poisoning results when small children, family pets, or non-target animals consume the bait and become ill.
 Secondary poisoning results when a predator eats an animal that has been poisoned.

 Trapping may be the best lethal method for controlling damage by moles, pocket gophers, mice, and rats.
 Trapping confirms the identity of the damage-causing pest and helps pinpoint the source of future problems.
 The biggest benefit is that there is no chance of accidental or secondary poisoning.
-However, nontarget species can sometimes be trapped.
+However, non-target species can sometimes be trapped.
 The key to effective trapping is practice.

 Although shooting an animal pest may provide emotional satisfaction, it is generally a poor choice.
 In many residential areas, shooting firearms is illegal and dangerous.
-Even in rural areas, the amount of time it takes to hunt down the pest may make this option impractical.
+Even in rural areas, the amount of time it takes to hunt the pest may make this option impractical.

 Nonlethal Methods